 Many graduation parties are open houses and most are in summer so that means outdoor parties.
-Of course this isn’t always the case but here are menu ideas for an outdoor graduation party.
+Of course, this isn’t always the case, but here are menu ideas for an outdoor graduation party.
 That means you need food that’s easy to eat (it’s hard to use a knife and fork sitting on a lawn chair or on the grass), and that will hold up for a few hours outside.
-For high school or college graduations you will have teenagers there which means more than one feeding.
+For high school or college graduations, you will have teenagers there, which means more than one feeding.

 - Mushroom Appetizers.
 Most recipes you can prep in advance and just throw a tray in the oven as you need them.
-Lots of variety too.
+Lots of variety, too.
 Here is a selection of 20 top mushroom appetizers.

 - Pizza.
 If you have a family member who makes a killer pizza and loves bringing it to every family event; let them!
 If not go to the local pizzeria and pick some up there.
-It’s easy and it’s universally liked.
+It’s easy, and it’s universally liked.
 Oh, and it will last the entire party.

-Burgers.
+- Burgers.
 I’m sure you make a great burger and if you provide lettuce, tomato, onion and condiments you have a winner.
 We would like to share the recipe for Michael Symon’s Lola Burger.
 (He's a big deal here in Cleveland AND an Iron Chef.)

 - Pulled Pork Sandwiches.
 Pulled pork works for large groups.
-It holds well in a crock pot and it’s delicious.
+It holds well in a crock pot, and it’s delicious.

-Have fun celebrating graduation!
+Have fun celebrating graduation with a delicious menu!